 Visit McDonald Observatory

-One of the most incredible things we did on our West Texas road trip was a half-day in Marfa to visit the McDonald Observatory.
+One of the most incredible things we did on our West Texas road trip was a half-day trip from Marfa to the McDonald Observatory.

-Perched on a hill 36 miles north of Marfa, the observatory is a research unit of the University of Texas-Austin.
+The observatory is a research unit of the University of Texas-Austin, perched on a hill 36 miles north of Marfa.
 The drive took about 45 minutes.

 There's also a small exhibition where you can learn more about the observatory.